Hint: It’s Not Always Time and a Half.

 So are you calculating overtime correctly, and in compliance with state and federal laws?

-Meanwhile, are your overtime-related policies and your employee handbook helping protect your practice from wage and hour lawsuits and penalties in every way possible?
-CEDR can help.
-As an ESS member, you are eligible for special savings on our individually customized, HR-compliant employee handbooks and HR Solution Center membership.
+If you’re not absolutely sure that your policies are helping protect your practice from wage and hour lawsuits and penalties in every way possible, CEDR can help.
 Call us at 866-414-6056, or shoot us an email at email@example.com for a quick, FREE quote.

 Friendly Disclaimer: This article is general education and guidance and is not a substitution for legal advice.
 Employment issues are complicated and often require specific expert or legal guidance based on the circumstances.